+Food safety is of utmost importance at PCC.
 When recalls happen, many retailers have a policy of simply removing the product, rather than notifying customers.
 At PCC, we believe in providing open and honest information to our shoppers.
-Even products that are simply mislabeled (and are harmless to most people) get full recall treatment at PCC because we know that people shop with us for a variety of needs, including restricted diets.
+Our Product Recalls email newsletter will notify you anytime there’s a product recall or withdrawal.

-Listed below are recent recalls and alerts for products carried by PCC.
+Listed below are recent recalls and withdrawals for products carried by PCC.

 Please read below for more details on a specific product.